Who I Am

 Associations

-I was deeply honored to be the recipient of the 2017 Human Rights Award from the Oregon Counseling Association, which award recognizes counselors who have demonstrated an exemplary level of professional and personal commitment in the areas of human rights and the advancement of human dignity.
+In 2017 I was honored to receive the Human Rights Award from the Oregon Counseling Association, which recognizes counselors who have demonstrated an exemplary commitment to human rights and human dignity.
+I try to live up to that award on a daily basis.